springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 ### `@AmqpAsyncOperationBinding`

-Associate this operation with amqp, see [operation-binding] for details.
+Associate this operation with AMQP, see [operation-binding] for details.

 ```java
 @AmqpAsyncOperationBinding(cc = "example-topic-routing-key")